TwitchNovel/Novel/README.md

 # Novel
 A long and hard winter lay ahead of us.
-Call me Ishmael Maynard Keynes and
+Call me Ishmael Maynard Keynes and kill